Journal of the Economic and Social History of the Orient

 INDIAN ECONOMIC AND SOCIAL HISTORY REVIEW

-Exploring the Tapestry of India's Economic and Social EvolutionINDIAN ECONOMIC AND SOCIAL HISTORY REVIEW, published by SAGE PUBLICATIONS INDIA PVT LTD, stands as a pivotal platform in the fields of economics, history, and social sciences.
+Contributing to the Discourse on India's Evolving Socioeconomic IdentityINDIAN ECONOMIC AND SOCIAL HISTORY REVIEW, published by SAGE PUBLICATIONS INDIA PVT LTD, stands as a pivotal platform in the fields of economics, history, and social sciences.
 With an ISSN of 0019-4646 and E-ISSN 0973-0893, this journal has been documenting the evolution of India's socioeconomic landscape since its inception in 1963 and will continue to do so until 2024.
 Despite its current Q4 ranking in Economics and Econometrics, the journal proudly holds a Q3 ranking in History, emphasizing its enriched content that appeals to a diverse audience of scholars and practitioners.
 Although not an open-access publication, it provides valuable, peer-reviewed research that contributes significantly to the academic discourse.
 With its Scopus rankings indicating a respectable 80th percentile in History, the journal is a key resource for understanding the nuanced interplay of economic and social factors throughout India's history.
 Researchers, students, and professionals alike will find this journal an essential reference point for advancing their understanding of historical economic trends and social dynamics.

 REVUE HISTORIQUE